binbashroot/workgroups_azure/docs/rhel_instructions.md

 Click "Order"
 6. You will be presented with a "[Provision Pending](images/provisionpending.png)" page.
 (This takes about 5 minutes)
 7. When your provising is completed you will be presented with a [Details](images/detailspage.png) page.
-8. If this is your first time ordering an Azure environment through RHPDS, you will asked to accept an invite from Microsoft.
+> If this is your first time ordering an Azure environment through RHPDS, you will asked to accept an invite from Microsoft.
 You must accept this invite before being granted Azure access.
 You only need to do this once.
-NOTE: Subsequent Azure requests will not send an invite.
 9. You will sent an email with the same information from the details page about your Azure environment.

 ## Preparing Your Local Resources